-§22.262 Allocation and Disbursement of Funds- Public Junior Colleges

-- (a) Allocations for public junior colleges for Fiscal Year 2016 and Later.
-Allocations are to be determined on an annual basis as follows: - (1) The allocation base for each eligible institution will be the number of students it reported in the most recent certified Financial Aid Database submission who met the following criteria: - (A) were classified as Texas residents, - (B) were enrolled as undergraduates half-time, three-quarter time or full-time, and - (C) have a 9-month Expected Family Contribution, calculated using federal methodology, less than or equal to the Federal Pell Grant eligibility cap for the year reported in the Financial Aid Database submission. - (2) Each institution's percent of the available funds will equal its percent of the state-wide need as determined by multiplying each institution's enrollments by the respective award maximums of students who meet the criteria in subsection (a) (1) of this section. - (3) Beginning with allocations for Fiscal Year 2020, allocations for both years of the state appropriations' biennium will be completed at the same time.
+- (A) for grants offered for semesters prior to the 2024 fall semester, the other available sources of financial aid do not include a loan or Pell Grant; and - (B) for grants offered beginning with the 2024 fall semester, the other available sources of financial aid do not include a loan; or - (2) it may waive the excess charges for the student.
+However, if a waiver is used, the institution may not report the recipient's tuition and fees in a way that would increase the general revenue appropriations to the institution. - (d) Grant calculations [Adjustments to grants and late disbursements] are to be completed in accordance with Subchapter A of this chapter (relating to General Provisions). - §22.262.
+Allocation [and Disbursement] of Funds Public Junior Colleges. - (a) [Allocations for public junior colleges for Fiscal Year 2016 and Later.]
+Allocations are to be determined on an annual basis as follows: - (1) The allocation base for each eligible institution will be the number of students it reported in the most recent certified Financial Aid Database submission who met the following criteria: - (A) were classified as Texas residents, - (B) were enrolled as undergraduates in an associate degree or certificate program half-time, three-quarter time or full-time, and - (C) have a 9-month Expected Family Contribution, calculated using federal methodology, less than or equal to the Federal Pell Grant eligibility Expected Family Contribution cap for the year reported in the Financial Aid Database submission. - (2) Each institution's percent of the available funds will equal its percent of the state-wide need as determined by multiplying each institution's enrollments by the respective award maximums of students who meet the criteria in subsection (a)(1) of this section. - (3) Allocations [Beginning with allocations for Fiscal Year 2020, allocations] for both years of the state appropriations' biennium will be completed at the same time.
 The three most recent certified Financial Aid Database submissions will be utilized to forecast the data utilized in the calculation of the allocation for the second year of the biennium.
-Institutions will receive notification of their allocations for both years of the biennium at the same time. - (4) Allocation calculations will be shared with all participating institutions for comment and verification prior to final posting and the institutions will be given 10 working days, beginning the day of the notice's distribution and excluding State holidays, to confirm that the allocation report accurately reflects the data they submitted or to advise Board staff of any inaccuracies. - (b) Disbursement of Funds to Institutions.
+Institutions will receive notification of their allocations for both years of the biennium at the same time.

+(4) Allocation calculations will be shared with all participating institutions for comment and verification prior to final posting and the institutions will be given 10 working days, beginning the day of the notice's distribution and excluding State holidays, to confirm that the allocation report accurately reflects the data they submitted or to advise the Coordinating Board [staff] of any inaccuracies.

+[(b) Disbursement of Funds to Institutions.
 As requested by institutions throughout the academic year, the Board shall forward to each participating institution a portion of its allocation of funds for timely disbursement to students.
 Institutions will have until the close of business on August 1, or the first working day thereafter if it falls on a weekend or holiday, to encumber program funds from their allocation.
 After that date, institutions lose claim to any funds in the current fiscal year not yet drawn down from the Board for timely disbursement to students.
 Funds released in this manner in the first year of the biennium become available to the institution for use in the second year of the biennium.
 Funds released in this manner in the second year of the biennium become available to the Board for utilization in grant processing.
-Should these unspent funds result in additional funding available for the next biennium's program, revised allocations, calculated according to the allocation methodology outlined in this rule, will be issued to participating institutions during the fall semester.
+Should these unspent funds result in additional funding available for the next biennium's program, revised allocations, calculated according to the allocation methodology outlined in this rule, will be issued to participating institutions during the fall semester.]